RayKlefstad/ICS45c/README.md

 ## Tools

 The following are a list of tools that will be used in this course.
-All of these tools have been setup for use on [OpenLab](REPLACEME).
-If you wish to use your personal system instead, you will need to install the following tools, however we `WILL NOT` support issues encountered on your personal setup, only those on `OpenLab`.
+All of these tools have been set up for use on [OpenLab](REPLACEME).
+Remember that we `WILL NOT` be able to support issues encountered if you use your personal setup, only the setup on `OpenLab`.

 - git
 - gcc